ClipzGit/EasySharp/README.md

 # EasySharp
 Standard C# functions made Easy
+This is a class Lib that can be used by those who would like to write to the console or store data faster eliminating headache casuing tasks with the Standard **Console** functions.

 ## Features
 > `EasyC.Title` | Set the title or loop 3 other titles